 A valid solution is to declared independent variables for struct fields and use them within the loop body.
 Such an implementation is shown below and compiles successfully as OpenMP clauses are free of struct variables.

 It’s a good practice to follow these recommendation from the beginning when doing parallel programming in C with OpenMP.
-In addition, following these programming suggestions you will naturally increase the effectiveness of Parallware to automatically discover parallelism in your sequential code and auto-generating equivalent OpenMP-enabled parallel code.
+In addition, following these programming suggestions you will naturally increase the effectiveness of Parallelware to discover parallelism in your sequential code and generating equivalent OpenMP-enabled parallel code.

-Have you already seen the live demo of Parallware?
-If not, just remember that Parallware guarantees correctness and performance in your OpenMP-enabled parallel code.
-When you are starting to develop your code, it might be beneficial to compile it with Parallware as it automatically checks many of the best programming practices in C presented in this articles.
+Have you already seen the live demo of Parallelware?
+If not, just remember that Parallelware guarantees correctness and performance in your OpenMP-enabled parallel code.
+When you are starting to develop your code, it might be beneficial to compile it with Parallelware as it checks many of the best programming practices in C presented in this articles.